Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 The lying-down twist is another pose to consider while considering how to crack your back while pregnant.

-To achieve this, lay on your back and stretch out both arms horizontally.
+To achieve this, lay on your back and stretch both arms horizontally.

 Ensure they’re in line with your shoulders.

 Bend both of your knees, bringing your feet close to your buttocks.
-Also, position the soles of your feet in a way they’re well fixed to the ground.
+Also, position the soles of your feet so they’re well fixed to the ground.

-The right knee and thigh have to be resting on the left knee and thigh.
+The right knee and thigh must be resting on the left knee and thigh.

 While doing this, simultaneously turn your head to the right, looking through your arm to your palm (the opposite direction of where you swung your knees).

-Repeat this process for both sides and make sure you turn your head to the opposite direction of wherever you’re swinging your knees to.
+Repeat this process for both sides, and make sure you turn your head in the opposite direction of wherever you’re swinging your knees to.

 Each position (on each side) should be held for about five breathing cycles.